scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

 On your turn or as a reaction you change the fate of up to 5 creatures in range you can see.
 Make a spellcasting roll against a terrible die for each creature targeted.
 On success until the end of the creatures next turn they are immune to conditions and ignore any conditions they may already have.
-If this is cast as a reaction the creatures also have expertise in the next saving throw they make.
+If this is cast as a reaction the creatures also have expertise in the next attribute save they make.

 Add a superior die to your roll for every level cast above 7th.